St. Lawrence County Arts Council (SLC Arts)

 - Activities that take place in a different county from where the grant check is being sent

-- Projects involving partners that apply directly to NYSCA
+- Projects involving partners that apply directly to NYSCA, or projects in which a NYSCA grantee

 - Non arts-related activities: Galas, benefits or fundraising events, including food, entertainment and reception costs; Entertainment (includes balloons, clowns, magic, culinary or martial arts, gaming, “sip and paint,” and puppets or circuses lacking strong artistic merit); Projects that are recreational, therapeutic, rehabilitative, or religious in nature (includes at-risk/social service programs when the purpose is primarily for rehabilitation, therapy or worship)